Priyanshubhatt8/devx100/week 1/week1.2/readme.txt

 thanks to node js ,javascript can also be used for "backend development"
 =======================================================================================================================================================================================

-4- Static vs dynamix lamguages?
+4- Static vs dynamic lamguages?

 cpp
 #include<iostream>
 using namespace std;
 int main(){
-    int number=5; //here we have assigned number to a variable number="hello";//but here we are assigned that variable a string so it will give error because it is static type language cout<<number;
+    int number=5; //here we have assigned number to a variable number="hello";//but here we are assigning that variable a string so it will give error because it is static type language cout<<number;
     return 0;
 }